silriozs/first/README.md

 ## Features ##

-* All content in this repository is useless.
+* All contents in this repository are useless.
 * Improve the git skills of author.
 * Thanks for your reading.